liquity/dev/README.public.md

 Remember to replace the environment variables in the above example.
 After executing this command, open http://localhost:3000/ in a browser with MetaMask installed, then switch MetaMask to the account whose address you specified as FRONTEND_TAG to begin setting the kickback rate.

+### Setting a kickback rate with Gnosis Safe

+If you are using Gnosis safe, you have to set the kickback rate mannually through contract interaction.
+On the dashboard of Gnosis safe, click on "New transaction" and pick "Contraction interaction."
+Then, follow the [instructions](https://help.gnosis-safe.io/en/articles/3738081-contract-interactions):
+- First, set the contract address as ```0x66017D22b0f8556afDd19FC67041899Eb65a21bb ```;
+- Second, for method, choose "registerFrontEnd" from the list;
+- Finally, type in the unit256 _Kickbackrate_.
+The kickback rate should be an integer representing an 18-digit decimal.
+So for a kickback rate of 99% (0.99), the value is: ```990000000000000000```.
+The number is 18 digits long.

 ### Next steps for hosting Dev UI

 Now that you've set a kickback rate, you'll need to decide how you want to host your frontend.
 There are way too many options to list here, so these are going to be just a few examples.